HelloLeFei/SN_L/SN-L/README.md

 OSD superimposed AAT data will cause the OSD screen to shake.
 When purchasing AAT, we will attach a video conditioner to solve this problem.

+#if you want more info or have some problems connect us: LeFeiRC@163.com